ankushmohite/K8s_notes/RBAC.md

 In RBAC, we define Role or ClusterRole & RoleBinding or ClusterRoleBinding.

-In Role, we configure which resources can be accessed and what actions can be performed.
-In RoleBinding, we map the Role to users or service accounts.
+In role, we configure Which resources & What actions they can perform & in RoleBinding we map the Role to users, service accounts.

 ## Allow access to Pods and Services